jstakun/openshift-gitops/README.md

 2. Setup git repository where you should clone this repo.
 Check below for sample github setup.

-3. Increase resources for build container in buildah cluster task
+3. (Optional) If build-image task fails you can increase resources for build-and-push step in buildah cluster task
 ```
 spec:
   steps: